RodellRodriguez/blackjack/README.md

 # blackjack
-Simple Blackjack game in Python.
+Simple Blackjack game in Python to practice OOP.

 Must launch the blackjack.py to start the game.